Council has introduced a dusk till dawn cat curfew from 1 July 2023.

 A cat curfew is a specified time when cats are not allowed outside of your property boundary.
 Our cat curfew will be in place from dusk till dawn.

-Cats will be required to be confined to their owner’s property during the following times:
+Cats will be required to be confined to their owner’s property during the following times (subject to review):

 - Non-daylight savings hours – between 6.30pm and 6.30am